 It’s difficult to find the time to write when you are in the throes of making movies or in the final stages of cutting your film.
 So for now, write at your leisure, without haste and without hustling.
 Go forward.
 Give it your best shot!

-Film Independent Artist Development promotes unique independent voices by helping filmmakers create and advance new work.
-More Film Independent Events here.
+Film Independent promotes unique independent voices by helping filmmakers create and advance new work.
+To support our work with a donation, click here.